JonnyOThan/G3MagnetBoots/README.md

 An optional safety bypass allows Kerbals to remove their helmets in vacuum — useful for roleplay or in-game photography.

 ### Kerbalism Compatibility
-A bundled Module Manager patch adds an EC drain (~0.006 EC/s) to the boots when Kerbalism is installed.
+A bundled Module Manager patch adds an EC drain (~0.006 EC/s) to the boots while attached with Kerbalism is installed.

 ---